Strawberry Cream Pie (Gluten & Dairy-Free)

 BERRYLICIOUS Strawberry Cream Pie!

-And I’m so glad I did!
-I took 3 cups of those juicy ripe berries and transformed them into one of my favorite strawberry recipes YET.
+When Aldi marked down strawberries, I STOCKED UP with 5 pounds lol.
+Then I took 3 cups of those juicy ripe berries and transformed them into one of my favorite strawberry recipes YET.
 Holy moly you guys.
-This is a must make!
+This is a must-make!

 Favorite ‘REAL DEAL’ Grain-Free Crust